 - Team Members

 Qiang (Danny) Chen, Ph.D. is a Lead Research Scientist at the Lieber Institute for Brain Development.
-His research interests focus on statistical modeling and machine learning in studies of neuroimaging, genomics, RNA-seq, and electrophysiology.
-Dr. Chen received his Ph.D. in Industrial Engineering from Arizona State University in 2001.
+His research interests focus on biomedical data science including statistical modeling and machine learning in studies of neuroimaging, genomics, RNA-seq, and electrophysiology.
+Dr. Chen received his Ph.D. from Arizona State University in 2001.
 From 2002 to 2005 he finished his postdoctoral training in neuroimaging and imaging genetics at Department of Psychiatry in Weill Cornell Medicine of Cornell University.
 Before joining the Lieber Institute in 2012, he worked with Dr. Daniel Weinberger as a research fellow at Genes Cognition and Psychosis Program (GCAP) of the National Institute of Mental Health.